-Foreign participation is widespread in computer services, education, and training.
-Prior approval is required for foreign investment in the health sector, travel agencies, and law and accounting firms; majority foreign ownership of companies in these sectors is not permitted, though foreign companies currently operate in all these sectors in partnership with local firms and with government permission.
-While one U.S. bank, Citibank, is currently operating in Cote d'Ivoire, American insurance and reinsurance companies are not present in the Ivorian market.
+Prior approval is required for foreign investment in the health sector, travel agencies, and law and accounting firms.
+Majority foreign ownership of companies in these sectors is not permitted, though foreign companies currently operate in all these sectors in partnership with local firms and with government permission.
+While one U.S. bank is currently operating in Cote d'Ivoire, American insurance and reinsurance companies are not present in the Ivorian market.

-Cote d'Ivoire does not formally require majority Ivorian ownership in most sectors other than those noted above.
-There are professional associations, such as legal and accountancy associations that serve to regulate professional services, that require Ivorian nationality.
-For example, there are restrictions on the registration of foreign nationals by the accountants' association unless they have already been practicing in Cote d'Ivoire for several years under the license of an Ivorian practitioner.
-In the case of legal services, Cote d'Ivoire distinguishes between providing legal advice and practicing law in court.
-The former is liberalized, but in order to be admitted to the Ivorian bar and practice in a courtroom, lawyers must be accredited by the Ivorian lawyers' association, which requires Ivorian nationality.
+Cote d'Ivoire does not formally require majority Ivorian ownership in most sectors other than those noted above, but it does maintain nationality-based restrictions in some professional services.
+For example, there are restrictions on the registration of foreign nationals by the accountants association unless they have already been practicing in Cote d'Ivoire for several years under the license of an Ivorian practitioner.
+In the case of legal services, Ivorian nationality is not required for legal advice, but is required for admittance to the bar and practicing law in court.